Shirley Porter: Background and political career

-Shirley Cohen was born in Upper Clapton, London, on 29 November 1930.
+Porter was born Shirley Cohen in Upper Clapton, London, on 29 November 1930.
 Her father, Jacob Edward "Jack" Cohen, was the founder and owner of Tesco, and her mother was Sarah "Cissie" (née Fox), the daughter of a master tailor.
-Cohen opened the first two Tesco stores in 1931.
-By 1939, he owned over 100 Tesco stores across the country.
+Jack Cohen opened the first two Tesco stores in 1931 and by 1939 owned more than 100 stores across the country.
 The family lived at 7 Gunton Road, Hackney, a former council house in the East End of London that Jack had purchased from Hackney Council with the help of a £1,000 council loan.

-Between 1939 and 1945 she boarded at Warren School For Girls in Worthing, Sussex.
+Between 1939 and 1945 Porter boarded at Warren School For Girls in Worthing, Sussex.
 She then spent a year at La Ramée, a finishing school in Lausanne, Switzerland, followed by a year at St. Godric's Secretarial and Language School in Hampstead, London.
 She married Leslie Porter (10 July 1920 – 20 March 2005) on 26 June 1949 at the New West End Synagogue, Paddington, London.
+The couple had a daughter, Linda, and a son, John, who died in 2021.
+Leslie Porter joined the board of Tesco and became chairman in 1973.
+He was awarded a knighthood in 1983, with Porter becoming Lady Porter.

-They had a son, John, who died in 2021; as well as a daughter.
-In 1960, Porter was involved in the exposure of ten golf clubs in north London for discriminating against Jews.
+As a young married woman, Porter became involved with Jewish charities and played golf.
+In 1960, she was involved in the exposure of ten golf clubs in north London for discriminating against Jews.

-Shirley Porter became a magistrate before entering local politics.
-Looking back at that time, she said "I remember my great lack of confidence, that I came in there and for the first time and I wasn't somebody’s daughter, somebody’s wife, somebody’s mother.
-That’s a very very mind-boggling feeling."
-In 1974, she was elected to Westminster City Council as a Conservative councillor for Hyde Park Ward.
-In the early 1980s, she chaired the Environment Committee, calling for strict enforcement of litter laws.
+Porter became a magistrate before entering local politics.
+Looking back at that time, she said "I remember my great lack of confidence, that I came in there and for the first time and I wasn't somebody's daughter, somebody's wife, somebody's mother.
+That's a very very mind-boggling feeling."
+In 1974, she was elected to Westminster City Council as a Conservative councillor for Hyde Park Ward and soon became involved in anti-litter campaigns.

-In 1983, she was elected as leader of the council.
-Her initiatives and policies included the Say No to Drugs Campaign and the Plain English Campaign and she was also involved in the abolition of the Greater London Council.
-She became the Lord Mayor of Westminster in 1990. after delivering victory in Westminster for the Conservatives, she was appointed Dame Commander of the Order of the British Empire in 1991 by John Major.
+In 1983, she was elected leader of Westminster City Council.
+Her initiatives and policies included, as well as the anti-litter campaign, the say no to drugs campaign and the plain English campaign; she was also involved in the abolition of the Greater London Council.
+After delivering victory in Westminster for the Conservatives in the 1990 local elections, she was appointed Dame Commander of the Order of the British Empire in the 1991 New Year Honours by prime minister John Major for "political and public service".
+In February 1991 she stood down as leader of the council and later that year became Lord Mayor of Westminster.